mmgreiner/mmgreiner.github.io/index.markdown

 layout: home
 ---

-This a page where Markus Greiner keeps some thoughts and experiences on coding, mostly in F#.
+This a page where Markus *Küse* Greiner keeps some thoughts and experiences on coding, mostly in F#.